 Canon New FD 35mm 1:2.0 vs Minolta MD 35mm 1:1.8

-35mm focal distance is on the second place by popularity after ‘fifties’ and it makes the fighting for ‘best 35mm lens’ award very important.
+35mm focal distance is in the second place by popularity after ‘fifties’ and it makes the fighting for the ‘best 35mm lens’ award very important.
 Additionally, these pair of fast 35mm – Minolta MD and Canon FDn – are mostly known and can be named as legendary lenses.
-It’s strange for me that I can’t find head-to-head comparison in internet.
+It’s strange for me that I can’t find a head-to-head comparison on the internet.
 So, let’s make it.

 Tested lenses reviews: